Tax Forms

 Form 1042 is used to report (to the IRS) withholdings of US source income paid to foreign persons.
 Form 1042-S is used to report (to the payee and the IRS) amounts paid to foreign persons from US sources, that are subject to withholding even if no amount is deducted and withheld from the payment.

 Foreign persons who are nonresidents are subject to US tax on income from or connected to the United States.
-No foreign person/entity is allowed to begin work or provide services at NCA & TSU prior to receiving the proper authorization.
+No foreign person/entity is allowed to begin work or provide services at N.C.
+A&T prior to receiving the proper authorization.

-A 1099-MISC form is used to report miscellaneous income (paid to U.S. vendors) to the IRS.
+1099-MISC or 1099-NEC form are used to report non-employment payments to an individual or a business to the IRS.
 This form is used for:

 • Income earned by an independent contractor (not an employee)